Amritlal Nagar: Biography

 Nagar was born on 17 August 1916 in Chaurahe Wali Gali, Gokulpura, in a Gujarati Nagar Brahmin Family in Agra, India.
 He died on 23 February 1990 in Chowk, Lucknow, India.
 His parents were Rajaram and Vidyawati Nagar.

 He first published a poem in the fortnightly Anand in December 1928.
 The poem was inspired by a protest against the Simon Commission in which Amritlal was suffered injury during lathi charge.

 He married Pratibha (original name Savitri Devi alias Bitto) on 31 January 1932.
 They had four children (Late Kumud Nagar, Late Sharad Nagar, Dr. Achala Nagar and Smt.
 Aarti Pandya).

 Employment

 Nagar worked as a dispatch clerk in the Lucknow office of All India United Insurance Company for 18 days.
 He provided voluntary services to the publication division of the Nawal Kishore Press and the editorial office of Madhuri in 1939.
-From December 1953 to May 1956 he worked as a drama producer in Akashvani (All India Radio), Lucknow, but resigned from this position so that he could focus all of his time and attention to his literary pursuits.
+From December 1953 to May 1956 he worked as a drama producer in Akashvani (All India Radio), Lucknow, but resigned from this position so that he could focus all of his time and attention to his literary pursuits.He used to consult his friend and guide Nirmal Chandra Chaturvedi, MLC for portrayal of political and civic leaders and events in his writings.